SQLite Commands

 sqlite>Code language: Shell Session (shell)

-Show databases in the current database connection
+Displaying the current database

 To show all databases in the current connection, you use the .databases command.

 The .databases command displays at least one database with the name: main.
 For example, the following command shows all the databases of the current connection:

-sqlite> ATTACH DATABASE "c:\sqlite\db\chinook.db" AS chinook;Code language: Shell Session (shell)
+attach database "c:\sqlite\db\chinook.db" AS chinook;Code language: Shell Session (shell)

 Now if you run the .database command again, the sqlite3 returns two databases: main and chinook.

-sqlite>.exitCode language: Shell Session (shell)
+chinook: c:\sqlite\db\chinook.db r/wCode language: Shell Session (shell)

-Show tables in a database
+Showing tables in a database

-To display all the tables in the current database, you use the .tables command.
-The following commands open a new database connection to the chinook database and display the tables in the database.
+The following commands open a new database connection to the chinook database and display the tables:

 albums employees invoices playlists